alepulver/my-thesis/README.md

 - Ask participant data, use meteor template to switch page
 - Save results and allow downloading as CSV, etc

-- Add color to buttons, and mark as disabled when can't choose
+- Mark buttons as disabled when can't choose
 - Fix marker positions when resizing, and circle centering in group
+- Make buttons and color bar horizontal
 - Add message box responding to current mouse position, or tooltip next to the mouse (perhaps outside canvas)

 #### Maybe later